Module Configuration

 hooks | Partial<TransportHooks> | (none) | Transport lifecycle hook handlers.
 Unset hooks are silently ignored. |

 onDeadLetter | (info: DeadLetterInfo) => Promise<void> | (none) | Async callback for dead letter handling.
-Called when a message exhausts all delivery attempts.
+Called and awaited when a message exhausts all delivery attempts.
 Since v2.2.0 |

 shutdownTimeout | number | 10_000 (10s) | Graceful shutdown timeout in milliseconds.
 Handlers exceeding this are abandoned. |